drazdra/UNN/README.md

 So the word chunk #2 is tested against #1 and.. #2, chunk #3 is tested against #1, #2, and... #3, and so on, for every pair.

 > By the way, in ML slang this is called "causal" attention, as in "cause and effect", causal here is literal - "preceding/determining the future".
-And all of that is done in batches, doing math simultaneously, to utilize the full power of gpu parallel processing
+And all of that is done in batches, doing math simultaneously, to utilize the full power of gpu parallel processing.

 Why do we need to compare a token to *itself*?
  - The traits we extract *from* the token might break the proportions of the whole token when added back (remember, in the end we mingle everything back into the original tokens).